AgentArch: A Comprehensive Benchmark to Evaluate Agent Architectures in Enterprise

 \section{Abstract}

-While individual components of agentic architectures have been studied in isolation, there remains limited empirical understanding of how different design dimensions interact within complex multi-agent systems.
-This study aims to address these gaps by providing a comprehensive enterprise-specific benchmark evaluating 18 distinct agentic configurations across state-of-the-art large language models.
-We examine four critical agentic system dimensions: orchestration strategy, agent prompt implementation (ReAct versus function calling), memory architecture, and thinking tool integration.
-Our benchmark reveals significant model-specific architectural preferences that challenge the prevalent one-size-fits-all paradigm in agentic AI systems.
-It also reveals significant weaknesses in overall agentic performance on enterprise tasks with the highest scoring models achieving a maximum of only 35.3\% success on the more complex task and 70.8\% on the simpler task.
-We hope these findings inform the design of future agentic systems by enabling more empirically backed decisions regarding architectural components and model selection. \footnote{GitHub Repository: https://github.com/ServiceNow/AgentArch}
+While individual components of agentic architectures have been studied in isolation, we lack empirical evidence on how design dimensions interact in realistic multi-agent systems.
+This study aims to address these gaps by providing a comprehensive enterprise-specific benchmark.
+We introduce \textbf{AgentArch}---a benchmark that evaluates 18 agentic configurations across state-of-the-art large language models.
+The study spans four dimensions: orchestration strategy, agent style (ReAct versus function calling), memory architecture, and thinking tool integration.
+Results reveal strong model-specific architectural preferences that challenge one-size-fits-all assumptions in agentic AI.
+They also expose notable performance gaps on enterprise tasks: the best models reach only 35.3\% success on the complex task and 70.8\% on the simpler task.
+We aim to inform architecting choices for enterprise agents by grounding model selection and component design in systematic evidence.